zbaker94/Obsidian-Coding/React/Principles/Best practices for balancing customization with configuration and ensuring reusability.md

 - ***Test cases*** provide a good reference point to consumers for what and what not to do.

 ## Escape Hatches
 If all else fails, it is prudent for the developer of reusable code to provide an "escape hatch".
-An escape hatch is an intentional hole in a library or frameworks  abstraction that allow the developer to access the underlying platform primitive.
+An escape hatch is an intentional hole in a library or frameworks  abstraction that allows the developer to access the underlying platform primitive.
 For example, React has the [`ref` property](https://reactjs.org/docs/refs-and-the-dom.html) to get ahold of a component’s corresponding DOM element, exposing the underlying platform primitive.

 ### References: